Posture = The position of your body.

 The movements of breathing, vibrations in the cardiovascular system, muscle activity etc. means the body's exact position changes moment by moment even when trying to be still.
 Stillness is finding the perfect oscillation for equilibrium.

 Muscles do the work.
-They create our posture.
+Muscles create our posture.
 Muscles can be under our conscious control.

 You want to stand up straight?
 Use your main muscles of movement.